• Skip to main content

 Preparing shaped cherry scone discs with cream, demerara sugar and flaked almonds.

 Refrigerate.
-The scones need a chance to rest for the flour to hydrate and butter to firm up again.
-This is a sure fire way for you to get those flaky layers.
-You can refrigerate the scones for 30 minutes minimum, or pop them in the freezer for 15 minutes.
+The scones need a chance to rest for the flour to hydrate and the butter to firm up again.
+This is a surefire way for you to get those flaky layers.
+Refrigerate the scones for 30 minutes, or pop them in the freezer for 15 minutes.

-Two discs of cherry almond scones freshly baked on a baking tray.
+Two discs of cherry scones freshly baked on a baking tray.

 An indulgent treat is to drizzle dark chocolate over the top of these scones just before serving.
-I guarantee that your Chocolate Cherry Scones will be a crowd
+I guarantee that your Chocolate Cherry Scones will be a crowd-pleaser!

 2. Don't overwork the dough.
-By pressing the dough together with your hands rather than over kneading will prevent the activation of gluten and in turn prevent tough scones when baked.
+Pressing the dough together with your hands rather than over-kneading will prevent the activation of gluten and in turn prevent tough scones when baked.
 It will help with our end goal of flaky layers!

 3. Refrigerate the dough before baking.
-This allows the flour to hydrate, the gluten to relax, butter to re-chill and harden and baking powder to get to work.
+This allows the flour to hydrate, the gluten to relax, the butter to re-chill and harden, and the baking powder to get to work.
 All this helps in creating soft, flaky scones.

 Cherry and almond scone drizzled in chocolate on a scalloped white plate.